project-march/ProjectMarch/docs/doc/getting_started/setting_up_docker.rst

 Download docker compose
 ^^^^^^^^^^^^^^^^^^^^^^^
+We use docker-compose to start-up multiple containers at the same time with the right settings.
+See below on how to install docker-compose.

 If you are on mac or windows check out the `docker compose install page <https://docs.docker.com/compose/install/>`_ for an installation guide.